Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > Note: Read more about the ROS srv [here](http://wiki.ros.org/srv).

-1. We will start with generating the MoveItMsg: RobotTrajectory.
+2. We will start with generating the MoveItMsg: RobotTrajectory.
+This file describes the trajectory contents that will be used in the sent and received trajectory messages.

    Select `RosMessageGeneration -> Auto Generate Messages -> Single Message` from the menu.

    ![](img/2_single.png)

-   In the Message Auto Generation window click `Browse File...` and navigate to the MoveIt Msgs repository.
+   In the Message Auto Generation window click `Browse File...` and navigate to the MoveIt Msgs directory in this cloned repository (`Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/moveit_msgs`).
 Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!`
 	- One new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

    > Note: If any of these ROS directories appear to be empty, you can run the command `git submodule update --init --recursive` to download the packages via Git submodules.